jrkerns/pylinac/docs/source/acr.rst

 Customizing module offsets
 --------------------------

-Customizing the module offsts in the ACR module is easier than for the CT module.
+Customizing the module offsets in the ACR module is easier than for the CT module.
 To do so, simply override any relevant constant like so:

 .. code-block:: python